Lucase1840/Videogames-App/README.md

 ## To execute the app in your computer browser:

-First fork the repository in your PC.
+First clone the repository in your PC.

 Open a git-bash terminal in both "client" and "api" folders, and type "npm install" .